Tips for Staying Active with Knee Osteoarthritis (OA)

 Imagine this: You are an active person who enjoys hiking, cycling, and golfing in the summer, and skiing and snowshoeing in the winter.
 You’re almost always outside on your feet.
 Several years ago, you noticed that your knee has started to hurt after taking part in all those activities.
 Now, it feels like it hurts all the time.
 After you couldn’t ignore the pain any longer, you saw your family doctor, who diagnosed you with knee osteoarthritis — or knee OA for short.

-Here’s the good news: Just because you have knee osteoarthritis, it doesn’t mean you have to give up being active.
-In fact, research has shown that continuing to stay physically active promotes healthy joints – you just have to be mindful about the activities you choose to participate in.
+The most common form of arthritis in the knee joint, knee osteoarthritis is a type of arthritis that is most common for people over the age of 50.
+However, it can also affect people who are younger, too.
+Here’s the good news: Having knee OA doesn’t mean you have to give up being active.
+In fact, research has shown that continuing to stay physically active promotes healthy joints; you just have to be mindful about the activities you choose to participate in.

 Staying Active with Knee OA